(TOP image) Yusuke Asai “Tree of Life” 2019 (exhibition view)

 [Venue] Yokohama Museum of Art

-[Fee] General ¥1,100, university / high school students ¥700, junior high school students ¥500, elementary school students and under free, ¥ 65 and over ¥1,000 (certificate required, only available at museum ticket offices)
+[Fee] General ¥1,100, University and high school students ¥700, Junior high school students ¥500, Elementary school students and under free, Over 65 years old ¥1,000 (Identification required, available only at the museum ticket office)

-* Every Saturday is free for high school students and younger (student certificate, student ID)
+*Free every Saturday for high school students and under (student handbook and student ID required)

-*Free of charge for persons with a disability certificate and caregivers (1 person)
+*Free for those with a disability certificate and one caregiver.